WavesWho/WavesWho/README.md

 • __I'am extremely uncomfy with sex jokes directly to me!__ (Ex: I'm gonna fuck you.)
 But I'm fine with sex jokes that isn't directed to me ^_^!!
   I just have a trauma from it so srry :P

+• Taken by a man who's very jealous when I interact with someone else /neg

 ━━━━━━━━༻❁༺━━━━━━━━

   **`You can find me in :`**